Eclectic Spacewalk #3 - Object Oriented Ontology

 Knowledge, Effects, and the “Third Table”

-So, objects instead must be understood as real independent substances in their own right, with much larger & robust sensory qualities.
-Otherwise, objects lose their underlying identity as something real, and end up being mere appearances, analyzable in terms of something else which is more fundamental and real.
+So, objects instead must be understood as real independent substances in their own right, with much larger and robust sensory qualities.
+Otherwise, objects lose their underlying identity as something real and end up being mere appearances, analyzable in terms of something else more fundamental and real.

 Let’s do another quick thought experiment to get at the core of what an “object” is.
 Think back to the photo of my desk, or any table for that matter.

-If you were to describe the table, you would inevitably have to use knowledge, which is really only two qualities: “what something is made of” (undermining or the first table) and “what it does” (overmining or the second table).
+If you were to describe the table, you would inevitably have to use knowledge, which is really only two qualities: “what something is made of” (undermining, the description of such would be called: the first table) and “what it does” (overmining, the description of such would be called: the second table).

 So what is left after you undermine/overmine a thing?

 Graham Harman has another pithy response to this, “the third table.”

 “An object is whatever cannot be reduced to either of the two basic knowledge sets: what something is made of, and what it does.
 Too many philosophers in the West have tried to claim that it is simply one of these, the other, or both.
 Another way of saying it is that OOO is strongly committed to an anti-realist view of objects, literalism being the notion that we can paraphrase an object, as if it were truly equivalent to a sum total of qualities or effects and nothing more.”

 The Third Table is essentially describing the four possible combinations of “The Quadruple Object” as shown below.
 (Apologies for the semi-legible annotations.)

 OOO has “rescued the non-relational core of every object, thus paving the way for an aesthetic conception of things.”
 In plain English, that means that Aesthetics has become a first philosophy.
 Nonliteral access to an object is crucial in OOO.
 This has become an interesting new direction in the world of architecture.